Zion Evangelical Lutheran Church

 Paterson Shelter Dinner Preparation

-Not “Quitters” (they will not stop until all of the fabric squares are sewn!
-The WELCA and other members of the quilting group gather weekly to stitch quilts from tasteful pieces of fabric and heap unstinting praise on the men in their lives.
-Seamstress skills are not necessary…though an acute fear of needles is disqualifying.
+The Quilters will not stop until all of the fabric squares are sewn!
+The WELCA and other members of the quilting group gather weekly to stitch quilts from tasteful pieces of fabric (both new and donated).
+Seamstress skills are not necessary to join in.